 Every year the Friends of Arley raises a significant amount of money through its various events.
 This enables them to make grants to the Estate which have financed specific projects which are separate from the day to day maintenance of the Hall and the Estate.
 In recent years these projects have included:

-• The purchase of a fountain for the pond in the Walled Garden in memory of Elizabeth Lady Ashbrook (in the image above)
+• Purchasing a fountain for the pond in the Walled Garden in memory of Elizabeth Lady Ashbrook (in the image above)

 • Repairs to some of the 18C walls in the garden

-• The restoration of certain pictures in the Hall
+• Restoration of certain pictures in the Hall

-• The restoration of the oak shutters in the Library and the Gallery
+• The refurbishment of the oak shutters in the Library and the Gallery